These insurance policies cover the most common accidents, liability claims, and damages that could impact your small business.

 This policy covers third-party business risks including bodily injuries, property damage, and accidental copyright infringement.
 It's required for most commercial leases.

-Technology companies and contractors that own a business vehicle are required to purchase commercial auto insurance.
+Small businesses and independent contractors that own a business vehicle are required to purchase commercial auto insurance.
 You may need additional coverage for personal, rented, or leased vehicles used for work.

-This policy can help pay for expenses after an accident involving a vehicle owned by your tech company.
+This policy can help pay for expenses after an accident involving a vehicle owned by your small business.
 You can extend it to include coverage for vehicle damage.

 Businesses with expensive equipment, a board of directors, or extra liability concerns may need additional coverage.